One of my all-time favorite appetizers is the smoked armadillo eggs and I am going to show you how to do them in 3 different ways.

 Dice about 1 cup of the jalapeno.

-Mix the diced jalapeno in with the 8 ounces of cream cheese, 3/4 cup of cheddar and 1 tablespoon of my rub.
+Mix the diced jalapeno in with the 8 ounces of cream cheese, 3/4 cup of cheddar and 1 tablespoon of my original rub (purchase the recipe here).
 Feel free to adjust the amount of jalapeno according to your preference.